Q-dimi/return_tests/README.md

 # npm return_tests

 Tests if a functions return value matches a regular expression, data type and data value each or seperately.
 Go to src folder and type npm start then go to localhost:3000 to see all the errors for each of the functions tested.
-Functions can be found in the functions directory.
+Functions can be found in the '/'/functions' directory.
 Please copy the format in the example files.
-The configure object in build.js will provide you the functions you would like to test.
+The configure object in build.js provides the functions you would like to test.

 ## How To Configure

 Inside 'build.js', you will see a config object at the top.
 The directions are plain.
-Kist create functions in functions folder and test each one.
+Just add the directories of the functions you would like to test.

 ```js
 const configure = {